David Stuart (Mayanist): Career

 Stuart's early work on the decipherment of Maya writing led to a MacArthur Fellowship in 1984.
 He is the youngest-ever recipient of that award.
 His insights into the structure and content of Maya hieroglyphic writing was highlighted in the award-winning documentary film "Breaking the Maya Code" (Night Fire Films, 2008).

 After completing his B.A. in Art and Archaeology at Princeton University in 1989, Stuart received his Ph.D. in Anthropology from Vanderbilt University in 1995.
 At that time he was appointed the Bartlett Curator of Maya Hieroglyphs at the Peabody Museum at Harvard University, and was a senior lecturer at Harvard's Department of Anthropology before beginning at the University of Texas at Austin in 2004.

 His many publications include his key early paper Ten Phonetic Syllables (1987), which laid much of the groundwork for the now-accepted methodology of Maya hieroglyphic decipherment.
 In 2003 he published a volume in the ongoing Corpus of Maya Hieroglyphic Inscriptions series (Peabody Museum, Harvard University), devoted to drawings and photographs of sculpture from Piedras Negras, Guatemala.
 He co-authored Palenque: Eternal City of the Maya (Thames and Hudson, 2008) with his father, George Stuart.
 His book The Order of Days (Random House, 2011) explored the important role of time and cosmology in Classic Maya civilization, while also debunking the 2012 phenomenon claim that the Maya viewed 2012 as the end of their elaborate calendar.
-At present he is working on a new book which will offer a detailed analysis of the three temples of the Cross Group complex at Palenque.
+His latest book is The Four Heavens: A New History of the Ancient Maya, published by Princeton University Press in 2026.

 Stuart is currently the director of The Mesoamerica Center at The University of Texas at Austin, which fosters multi-disciplinary studies on ancient American art and culture, and is the executive board president of the Boundary End Archaeology Research Center.
 He also oversees the activities of the Casa Herrera, UT's academic research center in Antigua, Guatemala, devoted to studies in the art, archaeology and culture of wider Mesoamerica.